Execution by shooting

 Execution by shooting is a method of capital punishment in which a person is shot to death by one or more firearms.
 It is the most common method of execution worldwide, used in about 70 countries, with execution by firing squad being one particular form.

-In most countries, execution by a firing squad has historically been considered a more honorable death and was used primarily for military personnel, though in some countries—among them Belarus, the only state in Europe today that has the death penalty—the single executioner shooting inherited from the Soviet past is still in use.
+In most countries, execution by a firing squad has historically been considered a more honorable death and was used primarily for military personnel, though in some countries — among them Belarus, the only state in Europe today that has the death penalty — the single executioner shooting inherited from the Soviet past is still in use.

 Brazil

-Although Brazil abolished capital punishment in peacetime, it can be used for certain crimes in a period of war, such as betrayal, conspiracy, mutiny, unauthorised retreat in battles, and theft of equipment or supplies in a military base.
+Although Brazil abolished capital punishment in peacetime, it can be used for certain crimes in wartime, such as betrayal, conspiracy, mutiny, unauthorised retreat in battles, and theft of equipment or supplies in a military base.
 The execution method in this case is execution by shooting.

 Europe

-In Belarus, executions are performed by a single executioner shooting condemned through the brain from behind with a suppressed pistol.
+In Belarus, executions are performed by a single executioner shooting the condemned through the brain from behind with a suppressed pistol.